This story was originally printed in DoubleBlind Issue 3 (June 2020).

 That’s not to say that celebrating psychedelics, such as during that evening in Oakland, automatically demonizes other drugs.
 But the question more so is whether we can break down the dialectic between psychedelics (in this case, including cannabis) and everything else.

-More than 100 jurisdictions around the country are now working to decriminalize magic mushrooms and psychedelic plants, while the FDA has fast-tracked psilocybin and MDMA to become prescription medications taken in the context of psychotherapy.
+More than 100 jurisdictions around the country are now working to decriminalize shrooms and psychedelic plants, while the FDA has fast-tracked psilocybin and MDMA to become prescription medications taken in the context of psychotherapy.
 Yet, the sole focus on psychedelics has some activists worried about psychedelic exceptionalism—so much so that some are instead advocating for the decriminalization of all drugs, like what was done in Portugal in 2001.

 The question has begun to gnaw at the drug policy and harm reduction communities: Is the focus on psychedelics a benefit, paving the way for other drug policy reform and de-stigmatization down the line (like cannabis has done for psychedelics), or does it reinforce the divide between “good” drugs and “bad” drugs?